 Employers Should Provide Extensive Training To Employees Working With Chemicals

-Whenever an employee is going to be working with chemicals their employer should provide them with careful training to lower the chance that exposure will occur.
-According to the Occupational Safety and Health Administration (OSHA), information about each chemical in the workplace should be easily available and understandable to workers.
+Whenever an employee is going to be working with chemicals, their employer should provide them with careful training to lower the chance that exposure will occur.
+According to the Occupational Safety and Health Administration (OSHA), information about each chemical in the workplace should be readily available and understandable to workers.

 If needed, safety gear such as glasses, goggles, gloves, and respiratory devices need to be provided to employees who will come into contact with hazardous chemicals.
 This safety gear should be checked regularly for defects or wear so that it can be replaced when needed.